codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/static_pages.rst

 static page templates will be located in the *application/Views/Pages/* directory.

-In that directory, create two files named *home.php* and *about.php*.
+In that directory, create two files named *Home.php* and *AHJomebout.php*.
 Within those files, type some text − anything you'd like − and save them.
 If you like to be particularly un-original, try "Hello World!".